aravindsuresh20/aravindsuresh20/README.md

 Hi, I’m **Aravind Suresh** — an **AIML Software Engineer** with a B.E. in **Artificial Intelligence and Machine Learning** (Class of 2024) 🎓.
-I specialize in designing and deploying scalable AI/ML solutions, with 1 year of hands-on experience in machine learning, deep learning, computer vision, NLP, and data analytics.
+I specialize in designing and deploying scalable AI/ML solutions, with 1 year of hands-on experience in machine learning, deep learning, NLP, and data analytics.

 I'm passionate about building **intelligent systems** that drive efficiency, enhance user experiences, and make a meaningful impact. 🚀